 Illinois regulates "lamps" under the state universal waste rule (35 IAC 733.105).
 A lamp is "the bulb or tube portion of an electric lighting device specifically designed to produce radiant energy, most often in the ultraviolet, visible, and infrared regions of the electromagnetic spectrum."
 Examples of common universal waste electric lamps include, but are not limited to, fluorescent lamps, high-intensity discharge, neon, mercury vapor, high pressure sodium, and metal halide lamps (35 IAC 733.109).

-To be managed under the universal waste rule in Illinois, as under the federal rule, the lamp must be a waste as well as a hazardous waste under 40 CFR ...
+To be managed under the universal waste rule in Illinois, as under the federal rule, the lamp must be a waste as well as a hazardous waste under 40 CFR 261.
+As under ...